siza94/F1-Data-Project/README.md

 # 🏎️ Formula 1 Cloud Data Platform — Azure Databricks Data Engineering Project

-This project demonstrates a complete **end-to-end cloud data engineering solution** using **Azure Databricks**, **Delta Lake**, and **Azure Data Factory (ADF)**, based on real-world Formula 1 racing data.
+This project demonstrates a complete **end-to-end cloud data engineering solution** using **Azure Databricks**, **Delta Lake**, and **Azure Data Factory (ADF)**, based on real-world Formula 1 racing data using the Ergast API.

-The goal is to ingest, transform, and analyze structured and semi-structured data to generate insights like driver standings, constructor rankings, and race outcomes — aligned with modern **lakehouse architecture** and **data engineering best practices**.
+The goal is to ingest, transform, and analyze structured and semi-structured data to generate insights like driver standings, constructor rankings, and race outcomes that is aligned with modern **lakehouse architecture** and **data engineering best practices**.

 ---